Skip to Main Content

 TD Bank overview

 With more than 1,100 locations, TD Bank is one of the biggest banks in the U.S., serving some 9.8 million customers (not counting its massive presence in Canada).
-The bank offers mortgages in the same states where it maintains its network of branches.
+The bank offers mortgages in the same areas where it maintains its network of branches.
 It offers a range of loan options, including jumbo loans and the TD Home Access and TD Right Step programs.
 After submitting an online application or consulting with a loan officer, eligible borrowers can get prequalified immediately.
 The bank was unable to share average days to close with Bankrate, but indicated that the timeline varies based on factors including the type of loan, seller requirements and time of year.
-TD was the nation’s 40th-largest mortgage lender in 2022, according to federal data.

 Pros and cons of TD Bank